uiua-lang/uiua/site/text/experimental.md

 ## Stack Swizzles

 Stack swizzles allow you to reorder the stack in a concise way.
-They are written with a `λ` followed by some lowercase letters.
+They are written with a `λ` followed by some letters.
 The `λ` will format from `'` if followed by letters.

 ```uiua